mcavallo-git/Coding/ddns/README.md

 ```
 ***

-###### Note: You may inspect the final Powershell command being-run by locating it under the "Action" tab:
+* Save the task by clicking "OK" at the bottom
+* You may manually fire-off the scheduled task by locating it in "Task Scheduler" -> "Task Scheduler Library", right-clicking "DDNS Updater" (or your name of choice), and selecting "Run"

+## Done (End of Guide)

 ### Note: Script Action Summary